ezhukovskaya/c-sharp-qa-automation-mentoring-program/MentoringProject.Tasks/Selenium/Module5_BrowserActions_The_Internet/Hometask.md

 5. Verify that the new window content is displayed.
 6. Close the new window.

-### Scenario 2: Log Out from Form Authentication
+### Scenario 2: Navigate Back and Forward

 1. Navigate to http://the-internet.herokuapp.com/.
 2. Click on the "Form Authentication" link.
 3. Log in with valid credentials.
-4. Click on the "Logout" button.
+4. Verify that successfully logged in page displayed
+5. Click browser back button
-5. Verify that the user is logged out and the login form is visible again.
+6. Verify that the login form is visible again
+7. Click browser forward button
+8. Verify that successfully logged in page displayed

 ### Scenario 3: Navigate to URL and Refresh